After a round of bulletpoint mini reviews, I think I’m ready to prose on Apple Arcade as a product.

 In short, they don’t share your best interests.
 The more they make you miserable, they more you’ll probably pay up, because frustrated players = paying players.

-So there’s a reason paid games are more fun: the developer cares how the game makes you feel, every step of the way, so that you and everyone on Twitter will say good things about this game, and they can sell more copies.
+So there’s a reason paid games are more fun: the developer cares how the game makes you feel, every step of the way, so you and everyone on Twitter will say good things about this game, and they can sell more copies.
 The games are so carefully crafted because happy players = more money.

 Those would be the ideal thinkings before Apple Arcade: a subscription service that gives you access to dozens of game titles, and you don’t pay another dime.